 Native Title Legislation Amendment Act 2021

-On 16 February 2021, the Native Title Legislation Amendment Act 2021 (the Amendment Act) received the Royal Assent.
+On 16 February 2021, the Native Title Legislation Amendment Act 2021 (the Amendment Act) received Royal Assent.
 The amendment Act amends the Native Title Act 1993 and the Corporations (Aboriginal and Torres Strait Islander) Act 2006 to improve native title claims resolution, agreement-making, Indigenous decision-making and dispute resolution processes.
 It also confirms the validity of section 31 agreements following the decision in McGlade v Native Title Registrar & Ors FCAFC 10 (McGlade).

 Native title and land rights